-Courses that do not meet for the full semester are called short-term courses.
-These courses have their own deadlines to add, drop, withdraw, receive a refund, and petition for Pass/No Pass grading options.
-Review the Schedule of Classes or the webpage for deadline dates.
+Courses that do not meet for the full semester are called short-term Student Probation Terminology courses.
+These courses have their own deadlines to add, drop, There are different types of probation: Academic, Progress, and withdraw, receive a refund, and petition for Pass/No Pass grading Financial Aid.
+There is also Dismissal.
+Students should consult with a options.
+Review the Schedule of Classes or the webpage for deadline counselor to discuss how they may affect a student's educational dates.